alexgaas/search3/README.md

 or _cntvct_el0_ for arm64 M1/M2 (discussion is here - https://stackoverflow.com/questions/40454157/is-there-an-equivalent-instruction-to-rdtsc-in-arm)
 with **JVMCI** (see amazing **_nalim_** example - https://github.com/apangin/nalim).

+- As randomization process to choose arm have been used normal distribution.
-- For normal distribution of random numbers have been used JNI port of PCG C implementation - https://github.com/KilianB/pcg-java
+For implementation of normal distribution function have been used JNI port of PCG C implementation - https://github.com/KilianB/pcg-java
 ```
 /*
     Pcg have been used for fastest random generation - see results on this Github page: